neutrinoceros/astropy-APEs/pre-APE-astropy-core.rst

   ]

-It would then be possible for users to upgrade ``astropy_core.table`` to a newer bugfix version without requiring a fresh ``astropy`` release, while still preventing any breaking changes in ``astropy_core.table`` does not unexpectedly percolate into existing astropy versions.
+It would then be possible for users to upgrade ``astropy_core.table`` to a newer version, fixing bugs and security issues, without requiring a fresh ``astropy`` release, while still preventing any breaking changes in ``astropy_core.table`` does not unexpectedly percolate into existing astropy versions.
 This of course requires that ``astropy_core`` member packages adopt a clear semantic versionning policy.

 Additional benefits